VysokovskikhDanil/YandexAPI_practice/README.md

-# vkAPI_practice
+# YandexAPI_practice
-does something using vk API
+does something using yandex API